YuruYuri: Special edition

-Ohmuroke
+Ōmuro-ke

 Anime

 An anime television adaptation of the manga series was announced in the May 2011 issue of Comic Yuri Hime.
 Animated by Doga Kobo and directed by Masahiko Ohta, the series aired in Japan on TV Tokyo between July 5 and September 20, 2011.

 A second season, titled YuruYuri♪♪, aired in Japan between July 2, 2012, and September 17, 2012.
 Both series were simulcast by Crunchyroll.
-The series won the Television award at the 17th Animation Kobe Awards.
-NIS America have licensed both seasons in North America, releasing the first two seasons subtitled Blu-ray Disc on September 3, 2013, and January 7, 2014, respectively.
-Later NIS America released on Blu-ray and DVD on January 7, 2014.
+The series won the television award at the 17th Animation Kobe Awards.
+NIS America has licensed both seasons in North America, releasing the first two seasons on Blu-ray Disc on September 3, 2013, and January 7, 2014, respectively.
+Later, NIS America released it on Blu-ray and DVD on January 7, 2014.

-An original video animation titled YuruYuri Nachuyachumi! (ゆるゆり なちゅやちゅみ！) was screened in five theaters in Japan on November 29, 2014 before being released on Blu-ray and DVD on February 18, 2015.
+An original video animation titled YuruYuri Nachuyachumi! (ゆるゆり なちゅやちゅみ！) was screened in five theaters in Japan on November 29, 2014, before being released on Blu-ray and DVD on February 18, 2015.
 Unlike the series, the OVA is animated by TYO Animations instead of Doga Kobo, with Hiroyuki Hata replacing Ohta as director, Michiko Yokote replacing Takashi Aoshima as scriptwriter, and Motohiro Tanaguchi replacing character designer Chiaki Nakajima and serving as chief animation designer.
 Two additional episodes, titled Nachuyachumi!+, aired on August 21 and September 18, 2015.

 A third anime season, titled YuruYuri San☆Hai!, also produced by TYO Animations, aired in Japan between October 6, 2015, and December 21, 2015.
 Like the previous two seasons, it was simulcast by Crunchyroll.